The Don Claugher Bursary

 Don Claugher was a scientist and Head of the Electron Microscope Unit at the Natural History Museum.
 His work was very experimental - he was very interested in new applications, methodologies and approaches to problems.
 Don was an active SEMT committee member for many years, holding both Chair and Treasurer positions as well as, in later years, an Advisor to the Society.
 Don sadly passed away in August 2005 and the SEMT continues to remember him for his enthusiasm for the society and his dedication to electron microscopy.

-The SEMT is seeking applications from early career scientists or artists for funding of up to a maximum of £1,000 for suitable Electron Microscopy Projects within the UK.
-This funding may be used to pay ONE or MORE honoraria.
-This may be for consumables, small equipment or access time on an Electron Microscope.
-This does not include conferences or travel expenses.
-The bursary is not intended to cover internal departmental or laboratory costs for microscopy or services.
+The SEMT is seeking applications from early career scientists, artists, universities or schools for funding of between £500 and £1,000 for suitable microscopy projects within the UK.
+The total fund is £1500 and the committee may choose to fund several smaller projects or fewer larger projects depending on the quality of the applications.
+We particularly encourage applications for summer studentships or collaborative projects between schools, colleges and universities.
+The fund may be used for consumables, small equipment or access time on microscopes.
+The fund is not intended to cover conferences or travel expenses or internal departmental or laboratory costs for microscopy services.
 If this is the case, please include a brief explanation for why these service costs cannot be met from core funds.

 The SEMT would ask that the successful candidate to submit a short interim summary report half-way through the project time-line to show how the work is progressing.
 At this time at least one of the following presentation choices below should be indicated.

 Any publication resulting from this funding should appropriately acknowledge the financial assistance of the SEMT.